thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 ## Part 1: Create and Register a Minimal Interactive Plot

 In this section, we will set up the interactive plot class.
-It will open a window with three renderers, load the experiment json logs, and instantiate useful classes, e.g., `Plotter` and `Publisher`, that widgets will share later.
+It will open a window with three renderers, load the experiment JSON logs, and instantiate useful classes, e.g., `Plotter` and `Publisher`, that widgets will share later.
-There are no widgets yet, but by the end of this section you will have a runnable plot that is registered with the plotting CLI.
+There are no widgets yet, but by the end of this section, you will have a runnable plot that is registered with the plotting command-line interface (CLI).

 Create a new file under: `src/tbp/plot/plots/interactive_tutorial.py`

-Plots placed under `src/tbp/plot/plots/` are indexed by the plot registry, which is what makes them discoverable and runnable through the plotting entrypoints.
+Plots placed under `src/tbp/plot/plots/` are indexed by the plot registry, which is what makes them discoverable and runnable through the plotting registered function (i.e., functions with the decorator `@register`).

 Below is the complete starting code for Part 1.